ux-capture/ux-capture/docs/testing-instrumentation/README.md

 ## Step-by-step guide

-You can find the example page tested at https://www.ux-capture.org/examples/
+You can find the example page tested at https://www.ux-capture.org/examples/ - it is a trivial SPA (single-page application).
+The guide below tests the full page view on the app with the following zones defined:
+* [`ux-destination-verified`](../progressive_enhancement_phases.md#ux1-destination-verified) - page title (`H1` header text) is visible
+* [`ux-primary-content-displayed`](../progressive_enhancement_phases.md#ux2-primary-content-displayed) - both first paragraph and second paragraph (requires intensive JS execution) of text are shown and kitten image is show as well
+* [`ux-primary-action-available`](../progressive_enhancement_phases.md#ux3-primary-action-available) - `read more...` link is displayed and JavaScript click handler for it is attached (indicated by link color change from silver to blue)
+* [`ux-secondary-content-displayed`](../progressive_enhancement_phases.md#ux4-secondary-content--action) - `Page 2 > >` links is displayed and JavaScript click handler for it is attached (indicated by link color change from silver to blue)

-These steps can be used either in devevelopment or production environments:
+These steps can be used either in development or production environments:

 1. Navigate to your page that contains the UXCapture instrumentation.
 Open Chrome DevTools Elements tab and delete `<head>` and `<body>` tags to keep the URL, but make the page empty.
 This will help show empty frames at the beginning of image capture in the next step.